jtr13/usethis_demos/how_to2.md

     ## ✔ Removing remote 'nbrgraphs'

 And we are done\!
-Our edits have been [added as a commit to the pull request](https://github.com/jtr13/usethis_demos/pull/1).
+Our edits have been [added as a commit to the pull request](https://github.com/jtr13/usethis_demos/pull/1): our commit is the last one with the message “The sun is shining”.
 We can leave the pull request open for additional edits / reviews or go to GitHub and merge it.